Update on coronavirus – BUas’ perspective

 This update serves to keep you informed on the coronavirus and how BUas operates in this matter.
 Furthermore, it will give you answers to several frequently asked questions.

-- From Wednesday 16 December to at least Sunday 17 January 2021, no on-campus educational activities will take place, with some specific exceptions.
+- From Wednesday 16 December until at least Monday 26 April 2021, no on-campus educational activities will take place, with some specific exceptions.
 BUas will continue educational activities online.
-During this period the BUas campus will be closed for students.
+During this period the BUas campus will be closed for students, with some exceptions.